imlasky/imlasky.github.io/projects/_posts/2022-05-31-temp-project-website.md

 The reason I chose to use a framework at all is I simply don't trust myself to maintain a folder full of html files and hope it all works out -- I know myself too well to play into that game.

 So, one of my temp projects (which I will document and add to the site at some point), was a startup idea that was built with the Django framework.
-It worked great and was definitely a contender when deciding what to use here.
+It worked great and was definitely a contender when deciding what to use here, however I opted not to because it actually had too much functionality for what I wanted and it seemed too over the top.

 Along the journey, I discovered this idea of ["the Jamstack"](https://jamstack.org/), and quickly read a new phrase that looked interesting: "Site Generator".
 So, of course, I clicked it.